Why Is Open Pit Mining So Devastating To The Environment

 FAQ's

-How is open-pit mining bad for the environment?
+Is open pit mining bad for the environment?

-Open-pit mining harms the environment by destroying landscapes, polluting air and water, and also endangering wildlife through habitat loss.
+Open pit mining harms the environment by destroying landscapes, polluting air and water, and also endangering wildlife through habitat loss.

-What are the hazards in open-pit mining?
+What are the hazards in open pit mining?

-Open-pit mining poses numerous hazards, including cave-ins, rockfalls, exposure to hazardous materials, and accidents involving heavy machinery.
+Open pit mining poses numerous hazards, including cave-ins, rockfalls, exposure to hazardous materials, and accidents involving heavy machinery.